 The kiln at Kilchoman Distillery.
 The peating process takes roughly 10 hours, bringing the peatyness of the barley up to around 20-25 ppm.
 Unpeated hot air is then used for a further 40 hours to thoroughly dry the grain.
 After drying in the kiln, the barley will be stored for at least 2 weeks prior to milling and mashing.

 Kilchoman Distillery were able to procure a Porteus Patent Malt Mill from an old Yorkshire brewery.
-It's quite a bit smaller than the Porteus mills you'll find at Lagavulin, Laphroaig and Bunnahabhain.
+It's quite a bit smaller than the mills you'll find at Lagavulin, Laphroaig and Bunnahabhain.
 Black and white photograph

 Open wash still steaming at Kilchoman Distillery as the pot ale waste liquid drains away.
 It will be re-used as fertiliser on the Kilchoman Distillery farm.

-Inside the wash still at Kilchoman Distillery as the waste liquid (pot ale) drains away.
+View inside the wash still at Kilchoman Distillery as the waste liquid (pot ale) drains away.
 It will be re-used as fertiliser on the Kilchoman Distillery farm.

 Cask Number One at Kilchoman Distillery - conceived December 14, 2005.